AmpelProject/Ampel-core/docs/installing.rst

 1. `Install miniconda <https://conda.io/miniconda.html>`_.

-2. Download the `environment definition file </_static/ampel-environment.yml>`_, displayed below.
+2. Download the :download:`environment definition file </_static/ampel-environment.yml>`, displayed below.
 Replace XXX with the Ampel repository password, available upon request.
 You may also change the name of the environment (ampel-dev by default) if you so wish.

 .. literalinclude:: /_static/ampel-environment.yml